BenjaminStienlet/cybersecuritybase-project/README.md

     1' OR (ASCII(SUBSTRING(SELECT CONCAT(NAME,':',PASSWORD) FROM ACCOUNT LIMIT 1 OFFSET 1, 1, 1)) > 63) --
     ```

-    If the list of attendees is shown, the query evaluated to true and the ASCII value first character in the Name column for the first row in the Account table is larger than 63.
+    If the list of attendees is shown, the query evaluated to true and the ASCII value of the first character in the Name column for the first row in the Account table is larger than 63.
 If no attendees are shown, then the query evaluated to false.
 5. We can now execute this base query using the tool [BBQSQL](https://github.com/Neohapsis/bbqsql) with the following configuration file:
     ```
     [Request Config]